Debugging#

 • Pause and think

-• You aren’t sure how to approach a problem: add ‘in python’
+• You aren’t sure how to approach a problem: Google it

 • You don’t understand an error message: